-Some of the branding materials you’ll need include movie posters, the design of your website’s landing page, profile pictures for social media platforms, etc. Your brand will ultimately be how your audience perceives your film, so make sure your materials match with the tone and message you want people to feel from watching your film.
+Some of the branding materials you’ll need include movie posters, the design of your website’s landing page, profile pictures for social media platforms, and you can also use branded merchandise to build brand awareness.
+Your brand will ultimately be how your audience perceives your film, so make sure your materials match with the tone and message you want people to feel from watching your film.

 Utilize Social Media Platforms

 Once you’ve figured out the brand of your film, one of the first things you should begin doing is building a social media presence.
 According to the MasterClass article, “How to Promote Your Independent Film,” online marketing platforms, specifically social media, outweigh TV marketing for films in today’s media market.

 Social media is one of the best places to build an audience and market your film.
 It’s also an easy way to connect with your audience on a more personal level and to maintain interest and relevancy throughout your production.

 There’s plenty of social media platforms you can use for your film.
 Some of the best sites to use include Facebook, Twitter, and Instagram.
 However, you’re not limited to using these sites.
 Go out and make a Tumblr, Google Plus, and even TikTok.
 Anything that will help increase your film’s exposure is useful.

 Some content ideas you can post on your social media accounts can be release day count downs, behind-the-scenes footage, cast and crew bios and fun facts, milestones reached, trailers, teasers, etc.

 Be creative and try to keep your followers and audiences engaged.